zoekirsh/activerecord-lifecycle-reading/README.md

 capital letter.

-So, in order to make sure that our validation always passes, before every save, we want to Rails to run our title-case algorithm on the `title` of the `Post`.
+So, in order to make sure that our validation always passes, before every save, we want Rails to run our title-case algorithm on the `title` of the `Post`.
 Let's create the `make_title_case` method then.

 ```ruby